astriaorg/astria/specs/sequencer-app.md

 * The transaction will live in the mempool until it is included in a block proposal by a proposer.
 * During the proposal phase, the proposer executes the transactions it wishes to include, and only includes ones which succeed.
-Any transactions which fails execution are removed from the mempool.
+Any transactions which fail execution are removed from the mempool.
 Other nodes only accept blocks where all transactions succeed.